Abhishek001konni/Abhishek001konni/README.md

 - 🔭 I’m currently working on Building custom roms and kernels
 - 🌱 I’m currently learning c++
-- 🤔 I’m looking for help with Teach me more contents about languages
+- 🤔 I’m looking for help me to teach more contents about languages
 - 💬 Ask me about cyber security and Android developing
 - 📫 How to reach me:  [Telegram](https://t.me/Lopster_70)